lydavid/MusicSearch/docs/upcoming/collections.md

   - [x] If there are outstanding collections to fetch from MB, do not try to fetch them only to fail and show an error

-### Push collections to MB
+### Push collection content to MB, synchronize
 - [ ] POST with XML data

-### Sync between MB and DB
+- Cannot push local collections to MB cause webservice not implemented: https://tickets.metabrainz.org/browse/MBS-11914
+- We can at least update our existing MB collections with our local database
   - What happens when there are changes in both remote and local?
   - How do we detect changes in remote?
   - Research ANKI